koh-gt/ferriteclassic-core/CONTRIBUTING.md

 (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.

-Where a patch set affects consensus critical code, the bar will be set much higher in terms of discussion and peer review requirements, keeping in mind that mistakes could be very costly to the wider community.
+Where a patch set affeccts consensus critical code, the bar will be set much higher in terms of discussion and peer review requirements, keeping in mind that mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Where a patch set proposes to change the Ferrite consensus, it must have been discussed extensively.
+Where a patch set proposes to change the FerriteClassic consensus, it must have been discussed extensively.

 Release Policy
 --------------

-The project leader is the release manager for each Ferrite Core release.
+The project leader is the release manager for each FerriteClassic Core release.

 Copyright
 ---------